devopsdojoconsortium/devopsdojoconsortium.github.io/docs/playbooks/metrics/average-build-downtime.md

 - Improve tests to locate problems more rapidly.
 - Decrease the size of the component to reduce complexity.
 - Add automated alerts for broken builds.
+- Ensure the proper team practice is in place to support each other in solving the problem as a team.

 ### How is it gamed?